Bangladesh war crimes trial: Key accused

 Motiur Rahman Nizami - executed in May 2016

 Motiur Rahman Nizami, 71, faced 16 charges including genocide, murder, torture and rape.
 Nizami was born in 1943 and has been an active supporter of the party since he was a student.

 At the time of the 1971 war, he was president of Islami Chhatra Sangha, then the party's student wing, and vociferously campaigned against the division of Pakistan.

-He is accused of setting up the al-Badr group, an auxiliary force which helped the Pakistani army identify and kill pro-independence Bengali activists.
+He is accused of setting up the al-Badr group, an auxiliary force that helped the Pakistani army identify and kill pro-independence Bengali activists.

-Nizami, a Dhaka University graduate, has twice been elected to the Bangladeshi parliament, serving as a minister in the Bangladesh Nationalist Party (BNP)-led government from 2001-2006.
+Nizami, a Dhaka University graduate, has twice been elected to the Bangladeshi parliament, serving as a minister in the Bangladesh Nationalist Party (BNP)-led government between 2001 and 2006.

-He has described the accusations as "the worst falsehood in history".
+He has described the accusations against him as "the worst falsehood in history".

 His supporters consider him to have been a competent and honest minister and an authority on Islamic teaching.
 They say he is widely respected in the Muslim world.
 Nizami has written about 20 books, mostly on Islam.

 In 2009, he was judged to be among the top 50 most influential Muslims by an American Islamic think-tank.